Martin0xFF/BareAtmega328-Arduino/README.md

 7. under programmer select Arduino as ISP
 8. under tools -> burn bootloader
 9. if your chip is an Atmega328 revert the change in step 4 (add the p back)
-10. upload blink onto the chip and add a led and resistor to ensure it all worked
+10. upload* blink onto the chip and add a led and resistor to ensure it all worked

+To upload with a usb to serial device without a Data Trigger Ready (DTR pin) You will need to add a pullup resistor to pin 1 and pull pin 1 to ground until the compilation is completed.
+When the sketch size is present in the debug terminal stop pulling pin 1 down.

 16 MHz work around: